fbernutz/die-himmelstraeumerin-blog/Content/posts/2024-02-04-thoughts-about-2023.md

 One downside of train travel is the high cost of tickets.
 I can’t understand why train travel is more expensive than flights.
 It should be the other way around for many reasons...

 Most of the time, I traveled alone.
 I learned a lot about my boundaries, how much stress, changes in plans and uncertainty I can bare and which decisions I want to take and which I don’t.
 Being a picky eater, navigating foreign menus without understanding the language was a challenge.
-But I wasn’t starving during my trips, it just took me a lot of energy, especially since I get easily "hangry". 🤣
+But I wasn’t starving during my trips, it just took me a lot of energy, especially since I get easily “hangry”. 🤣

 At the end of my trip to Spain, I found myself stranded in the middle of the night at a bus station because Flixbus left ealier than planned without notifying me.
 So I was not speaking the language, unfamiliar with the culture, and uncertain about whether it’s safe as a woman alone at night.
 I just wanted to be finally home again.
 I was so glad I could call my partner and he would patiently listen to me both crying and complaining, and in the end organize a hotel and an alternative way back home.